 Next, you set a goal and develop a plan.

 This is where the trouble begins.

 There are dozens of books to help you determine your current condition and help you set goals and develop a plan.

 Unfortunately, they are mostly ineffective because the single most important ingredient to financial success is the motivation to succeed.

-Books on budgeting, saving, credit cards, student loans, banking, insurance, etc. are everywhere.
+Books on budgeting, saving, credit cards, student loans, banking, insurance, etc.

 While they are important, they are simply informational, and as information is now a commodity, these types of books don’t make my top 10 list.

 They once did, but they no longer do.